GATB/simka/README.md

 ##Visualize simka results

-Simka results can be visualized through heatmaps, hierarchical clustering and PCA.
+Simka results can be visualized through heatmaps, hierarchical clustering and PCA (MDS or PCoA to be exact).

-Requirements: R, gplots package
+Requirements: R, gplots package (only for heatmap)

-Run the script create_heatmaps.py (located in "scripts/visualization" folder).
+Use the script run-visualization.py (located in "scripts/visualization" folder).

 Example:

-    python create_heatmaps.py simka_results_dir
+    python run-visualization.py -in simka_results_dir -out output_figures_dir -pca -heatmap -tree

 where simka_results_dir in the folder containing the distances matrices of Simka (-out)

-used axis for the PCA can be changed at the begining of the script "pca.r" (PCA_AXIS1 and PCA_AXIS2)
+To learn advanced usage, run example: ./example/1-basic_usage/2-visualization.py For instance, you can add annotations to figures (colors) by provding a metadata table in a specific format.

 ##Usage for simka